learn-co-curriculum/phase-3-active-record-querying-methods-lab/README.md

 ## Objectives

-1. Create a table using ActiveRecord
+1. Create a table using ActiveRecord.
 2. Use Active Record's querying methods.

 ## Overview

 In this lab, we'll be working in a TV show domain.
 We have a TV show model, the `Show` class, and a `shows` table that you'll create in your database.

 You'll be required not only to write a migration that creates a `shows` table and gives the `Show` class certain attributes, but also to use Active Record's querying methods.

 ### Active Record Querying Methods